LaunchAcademy/java-errand-manager/java-errand-manager.md

 1. You've saved your tasks to `todo.txt` - read that file in and load each task into an `ArrayList`.

 2. You need to go to the ATM to take out cash to pay for groceries.
-Add that to the list right before buying groceries.
+Add `"go to the ATM"` to the list right before `"buy groceries"`.

 3. Whoops!
-You realize you want to keep track of whether you've completed each task, so using your previously created ArrayList of tasks, create a `HashMap` where the key is the task name and the value starts as "pending".
+You realize you want to keep track of whether you've completed each task, so using your previously created ArrayList of tasks, create a `HashMap` where the key is the task name and the value starts as `"pending"`.

-4. You realize that you were able to trim the hedges last weekend, so mark that item as "complete" in the `HashMap`.
+4. You realize that you were able to trim the hedges last weekend, so mark the `"trim hedges"` task as `"complete"` in the `HashMap`.

 5. You need to build a grocery list - read in `groceries.json` and create a new `HashMap` to keep track of everything you have to buy, where the name of the grocery is the key, and the quantity is stored as the value.
 Be sure to store the values as `Integer` objects.